hai-vr/XYVR/README-DEVELOPER.md

 ## Technology in use

 The app is written in .NET 9 and uses a WebView pointing to a React app set up with Vite.
 Offline data is stored in plain JSON.
+- On Windows, it will use WebView2 (see ui-webview).
+On Linux, it should use Photino (see ui-photino).
 - As I am originally a backend developer, the WebView and React frontend are [built using heavy assistance](ui-webview/src/README.md) from Claude 4 integrated with Jetbrains Rider.
 - The backend is designed without much assistance.